- Permanent Exhibition Closed when the temporary exhibition is closed.

 *Free for Seniors (age 65 or over), High School Students and under 18; Persons with disability and one person accompanying each of them are admitted free or charge.

-Free on May 18, International Museum Day and Nov.
+Free on May 1, Coronation Day, May 18, International Museum Day and Nov.
 3, Culture Day.

 For more detailed information, please see the following page (in Japanese).